GaviTSRA/dfrs/README.md

 ## Current limitations
 - No proper release is available
 - Documentation is lacking
+- The extension is not ready for use
 - Variables are not type checked
 - There is no way to represent items
 - Processes cannot be created or called
-- Actions with multiple possible arguemnts are not correctly type checked
+- Actions with multiple possible arguments are not correctly type checked
 - Function calls are not validated
 - Potion names, sound names and particles names are not validated
 - Events are not loaded from action dump